Daydreaming algorithm for Biased Patterns: Introduction

 In this study, we reformulate Daydreaming for biased patterns inspired by the pseudo-inverse rule.
 Specifically, we first revisit the centered pseudo-inverse rule for biased patterns and then clarify the corresponding retrieval dynamics and energy function that naturally derive from it.
 Next, we introduce a Daydreaming update rule for the centered coupling matrix that is consistent with this framework.
 As a result, the \emph{centered Daydreaming} we introduce in this paper is not an \textit{ad hoc} modification for biased patterns, but a learning rule defined on the same centered representation as the pseudo-inverse rule.
 Moreover, the conventional Daydreaming is one of the special forms of centered Daydreaming proposed in this study.

-In the remainder of the paper, we first describe the setting of biased patterns.
+In the remainder of this paper, we first describe the setting of biased patterns.
 We then formulate centered dynamics from the pseudo-inverse rule for biased patterns.
 On this basis, we propose the centered Daydreaming algorithm.
-Finally, through numerical experiments on biased patterns, we examine the retrieval map, the basin of attraction, and the spectral structure of the coupling matrix, and we compare centered Daydreaming with the centered pseudo-inverse rule.
+Finally, through numerical experiments on biased patterns, we compare centered Daydreaming with the centered pseudo-inverse rule in terms of retrieval maps, basin sizes, and spectral properties.
+We further investigate how the eigenvalue spectrum affects retrieval performance using modified coupling matrices.